-The project is at the Midterm stage and seeks to evaluate the progress and midterm results to date.
-The lessons learned from this evaluation are intended to lead to improvements in planning and implementation in the second half of year 2 and through the end of the project.
+The project is currently in its final stage, focusing on evaluating the progress and results achieved to date.
+The lessons learned from this evaluation are intended to guide improvements in planning and implementation for the project's future.

-2. Purpose, objectives and use
+2. Purpose and Objectives of the Evaluation